Top 10 Cybersecurity Practices Every Business Should Follow in 2025

 2. Regularly Update Software and Systems:

-3. Use Strong and Unique Passwords:
+3. Create Strong and Unique Passwords:

 4. Conduct Regular Security Audits: